 Buying an existing vineyard without really knowing its potential is something you could lose a lot of sleep over.
 Dig all the holes you like and analyse the soil to within an inch of its life but no amount of tests can tell you what these vines will do under the influence of your own guiding hands.
 In the end you just have to go with your gut.
 Like choosing a life partner, when you know you know.

-Just seven acres planted to eight varieties meant not only could I pretty well manage the farm by myself, but have some fun with the varieties to boot.
-And being just 50km from the southern most point of mainland Australia meant I could finally get my hands on some seriously cool climate fruit and make the wines I love to drink.
+Just eight acres planted to eight varieties meant not only could we pretty well manage the farm by ourselves, but have some fun with the varieties to boot.
+And being just 50km from the southern most point of mainland Australia meant we had become stewards of some seriously cool climate fruit to make the wines we both love to drink.

-All the vines are planted on their own roots meaning the site expresses itself more truly through the variety, not via the roots of another – something that excites me having worked with vines in France, South Africa and New Zealand where barely a single one taps its own roots.
+All the vines on The Wine Farm are planted on their own roots meaning the site expresses itself more truly through the variety, not via the roots of another – something that excites Neil in particular having worked with vines in France, South Africa and New Zealand where barely a single one taps its own roots.

 One advantage of purchasing an existing vineyard is that for once age is on your side – in our case 20 to 25-year-old roots trucking up the all-important minerals from deep within the soil profile.
-I farm the vines without the use of insecticides, just copper, sulphur and a pair of hands to combat the mildews.
-With more emphasis on the latter pair than the former I harness nature’s predators, sun and air, to control powdery and downy mildew respectively.
+We farm the vines without the use of insecticides; just copper, sulphur and a pair of hands to combat the mildews.
+With more emphasis on the latter pair than the former we harness nature’s predators, sun and air, to control powdery and downy mildew respectively.